Thermal Hall effect and gauge-field picture of magnons in antiferromagnetic skyrmion crystals

 In this Letter, we bridge this gap by constructing the effective field theory of magnons in the AFM-SkXs from a spin model on the triangular lattice.
-We show that the three sublattices in the AFM-SkXs introduce the three internal degrees of freedom for the magnons, which are coupled with their kinetic motion via the SU(3) gauge field originating from the combined effect of the spin textures of three FM-SkXs and the local antiferromagnetic coupling between them.
-We also find that the commutation relation of the SU(3) gauge field generates a uniformly distributed flux, which is responsible for the magnon thermal Hall effect.
+We show that the three sublattices in the AFM-SkXs introduce the three internal degrees of freedom for the magnons, which are coupled to their kinetic motion via the SU(3) gauge field originating from the combined effect of the spin textures of three FM-SkXs and the local antiferromagnetic coupling between them.
+We find that the commutation relation of the SU(3) gauge field generates a uniformly distributed flux, which is responsible for the magnon thermal Hall effect.
+Using the linear spin-wave theory, we also demonstrate that the thermal Hall conductivity remains very small in the helical phase but becomes substantially large in the AFM-SkX phase.
+The possible impact of the different gauge structures in FM-SkXs and AFM-SkXs on the thermal Hall conductivity is also discussed.

-\emph{\textbf{Effective field theory of magnons in FM-SkXs.---}}Before we explore the effective field theory of magnons in the AFM-SkXs, it is instructive first to briefly discuss that in the FM-SkXs~\cite{hoogdalem2013prb,kong2013prl,iwasaki2014prb,oh2015prb,roldan2016njp,mook2017prb,kim2019prl,nikolic2020prb,weber2022science,akazawa2022prr}.
+\emph{\textbf{Effective field theory of magnons in FM-SkXs.---}}Before we explore the effective field theory of magnons in the AFM-SkXs, it is instructive first to briefly review that in the FM-SkXs~\cite{hoogdalem2013prb,kong2013prl,iwasaki2014prb,oh2015prb,roldan2016njp,mook2017prb,kim2019prl,nikolic2020prb,weber2022science,akazawa2022prr}.
 We start from a spin Hamiltonian on the triangular lattice,

-where $\braket{i,j}$ denotes the pair of nearest-neighbor $i$ and $j$ sites, $\hat{\bm{S}}_{i}=(\hat{S}_{i}^{x},\hat{S}_{i}^{y},\hat{S}_{i}^{z})$ is the spin-$S$ operator at site $i$, $J$ is the Heisenberg exchange coupling constant, and ellipsis indicates terms that stabilize the FM-SkXs (AFM-SkXs) for $J<0$ ($J>0$) such as a DM interaction, magnetic field, or single-ion anisotropy.
-We only focus on the Heisenberg exchange interaction term since the other terms do not essentially affect the following discussion.
+where $\braket{i,j}$ denotes the pair of nearest-neighbor $i$ and $j$ sites, $\hat{\bm{S}}_{i}=(\hat{S}_{i}^{x},\hat{S}_{i}^{y},\hat{S}_{i}^{z})$ is the spin-$S$ operator at site $i$, $J$ is the Heisenberg exchange coupling constant, $\bm{D}_{i,j}=D\bm{e}^{Z}\times\bm{e}_{i,j}$ is the DM vector, $\bm{e}^{Z}$ is the unit vector pointing in the $z$-direction in spin space, $\bm{e}_{i,j}$ is the unit vector pointing from site $i$ to site $j$, and $B$ is the magnetic field in $z$-direction with g-factor $g$ and Bohr magneton $\mu_{\mathrm{B}}$.
+Various spin configurations can be realized in noncentrosymmetric magnets by the competition between exchange parameters, anisotropy, and magnetic field~\cite{bogdanov1989jetp,bogdanov2002prb}.
+For sufficiently large $D/|J|$ and $g\mu_{\mathrm{B}}B/|J|$, the FM-SkX (AFM-SkX) phase is realized in the ground state of Eq.~(\ref{eq:H}) for $J<0$ ($J>0$)~\cite{rosales2015prb,diaz2019prl,diaz2020prr}.
+The schematic illustrations of the FM-SkX and AFM-SkX are shown in Fig.~\ref{fig:skx}(a) and Fig.~\ref{fig:skx}(b).